-For specification of a functional waveform, for example the write cycle of a memory, it is not practical to use an event report format, such as VCD or test pattern format .
-In such waveforms, there is no absolute time, and the relative time, for example the setup time between address change and write enable change, may be a variable rather than a constant.
+For specification of a functional waveform (for example the write cycle of a memory), it is not practical to use an event report format, such as VCD or test pattern format.
+In such waveforms, there is no absolute time.
+And the relative time, for example the setup time between address change and write enable change, may vary from one instance to the other.

-The main purpose of vector_expressions is waveform specification capability.
+The main purpose of vector\expressions is waveform specification capability.
 The following operators are introduced:

-- vector_unary, also called "edge operator" or "unary vector operator" The edge operator is a prefix to a variable in a vector expression.
-It contains a pair of states, the first being the previous state, the second being the new state of the variable.
-First we consider only the set of edge operators with different previous and new state, there are (N-1)N possibilities in a system of N possible states.
-Later we shall explain also edge operators without change of state. - vector_followed_by, also called "followed-by operator".
-First we consider only the "immediately followed-by operator" using the symbol "->".
-The "->" operator is the separator between consecutively occuring events. - vector_and, also called "simultaneous event operator".
-This operator uses the overloaded symbol "&" or "&&" interchangeably.

-The "&" operator is the separator between simultaneously occuring events
+- vector\unary (also called "edge operator" or "unary vector operator") The edge operator is a prefix to a variable in a vector expression.
+It contains a pair of states, the first being the previous state, the second being the new state.
+In the following presentation the set of edge operators with different previous and new state, where there are (N-1)\N possibilities in a system of N possible states, are treated first.
+Later we shall also explain edge operators that have no change of state. - vector\and (also called "simultaneous event operator") This operator uses the overloaded symbol "&" or "&&" interchangeably.
+The "&" operator is the separator between simultaneously occurring events vector\followed\by (also called "followed-by operator")